rajeshrinet/compPhy/README.md

 ##compPhy

-Code on miscellaneous topics in physics.
+* Simulation of the Ising model using the Metropolis algorithm

-Ising model is simulated.
-Code to simulate asymmetric simple exclusion process (ASEP) is also included.
+* Monte Carlo simulation of the asymmetric simple exclusion process (ASEP)

-Also, included is a collection of notebooks which includes example python code of miscellaneous topics in physics.
+* A collection of python notebooks on miscellaneous topics in physics

 Comments and feedbacks are welcome.